scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 nbgrader_ is a Jupyter Notebook plugin that can be used to grade programming assignments.
 The student submits jupyter notebooks containing code blocks which are then evaluated manually or automatically. nbgrader_ provides a very convenient Jupyter based interface.
-Yaksh offers very different features, it offers instant feedback and grading, supports a variety of different languages, and also allows one to host a full course.
+Instead, Yaksh offers instant feedback and grading, supports a variety of different languages, and also allows one to host a full course.

  .. _nbgrader: https://github.com/jupyter/nbgrader